francoisvandette/One-Glance-CST8333-final-project-/README.md

-# One-Glance-CST8333-final-project-
+# One Glance

+A web app that allows users to view multiple RSS feeds and monitor weather for multiple locations all on one screen that refreshes at user specified intervals.

-My project being developed for CST8333 Programming Language Research Project.
+My final project for CST8333 Programming Language Research Project.
 For this class, I am learning how to use JavaScript.

 Weather information and location searching is done using OpenWeather APIs.
 The user can search using a location name and an OpenWeather API returns any matching locations.

-RSS feeds
+RSS feeds must be acquired by the user.

+Weather and RSS feed information, as well as widget positions, is stored in the browser.